kschuler/labnotebook/README.md

 # Lab Notebook of Kathryn Schuler

-This repository contains summaries of all of the experiments Katie has run in the form of iPython or R notebooks.
-For detials on how katie runs her experiments, visit her experiment guide.
+This repository contains summaries of all of the experiments I have run.
+I keep a single summary file in the form of an iPython or R notebook for each experiment.
+Visit my experiment wiki for details on how I run experiments.